openshift/cli-manager-operator/README.md

    $ oc create ns openshift-cli-manager-operator
    ```

-1. open the console Operators -> OperatorHub, search for `OpenShift CLI Manager operator` and install the operator
+1. open the console Operators -> OperatorHub, search for `CLI Manager operator` and install the operator